 It’s common for new businesses to under-price their products in an effort to eclipse the competition.
 This approach can actually backfire if the price attracts what economists call “insensitive customers” – customers who do not respond to price incentives.
 Cigarette smokers are a clear example, since they do not generally respond to cigarette price increases by reducing their cigarette consumption.

 If you attract customers unswayed by your pricing, the demand for your product cannot be predicted and you’ll be unable to steer demand through strategic pricing.
 To counteract this effect, carefully consider who your market is as you create your pricing strategy.

 Customer engagement and retention is your point of strongest leverage.
+If you don’t have a plan for recruiting loyal customers, finding answers to the question of what are barriers to entry will not keep you afloat.
 Unlike economic forces, which are largely beyond our control, customer relationships are one of the most malleable factors of running a successful business.
 Loyal customers are your bridge over barriers to entry, so take strategic action to create raving fans.

 Overcome your fears to overcome market entry barriers